-In the UK, meanwhile, Nick Down, Head of Payments at HM Revenue & Customs, suggests that businesses' and individuals' payment data, shared through open banking, could make it easier for them to make sure payments are set against the correct tax or account.
+In the U.K., meanwhile, Nick Down, head of Payments at HM Revenue & Customs, suggests that business and individual payment data, shared through open banking, could make it easier for them to make sure payments are set against the correct tax or account.

 "This means that our customers can pay their tax quickly and with much less risk of making mistakes by having their payment data prepopulated," says Down.
+"We want to use these advances to help customers - for instance by allowing them to show as part of the payment which tax, client account or PAYE scheme they want us to set their payment against, and using the structured data to do that for them automatically."

-The UK is making rapid strides in payments, such as planning to use structured payment data that will make it easier for organizations like ours to improve services and systems.
+The U.K. is making rapid strides in payments, such as planning to use structured payment data that will make it easier for organizations like ours to improve services and systems.

-Nick Down, Head of Payments, HM Revenue & Customs, UK
+Nick Down, head of Payments, HM Revenue & Customs, U.K.